Dockerizing NestJS application and Debugging

 *.log - I just don't like log files :).

-Building the image and running it ๐Ÿณ
+Building the image and running it ๐ณ

-1. Build -
+Build -

-We initiate a docker command to build an image with a specified tag (-t) at the . current directory (where our project is and the docker files).
+docker build -t <your image name>:1.0.0 .We initiate a docker command to build an image with a specified tag (-t) at the

-This can take a couple of seconds/minutes depending on your project dependencies and Ethernet speed.
+.current directory (where our project is and the docker files).This can take a couple of seconds/minutes depending on your project dependencies and Ethernet speed.

-2. Running the ready image -
+Running the ready image -

-Your Console STDIN will be directed into the newly created container of the image you built.
+docker run <you image name>:1.0.0Your Console STDIN will be directed into the newly created container of the image you built.

-To keep the container running you can run it detached using the -d flag when using the docker run.
+CTRL+Cto get out but it will shut your container down.To keep the container running you can run it detached using the

-If running in detached you can initiate commands on the running container using the docker exec command.
+-dflag when using thedocker run.If running in detached you can initiate commands on the running container using the

-If running in detached in order to stop the container you can use docker container stop < name of the *container* >/< hash of the *container* >
+docker container stop < name of the *container* >/< hash of the *container* >

-Docker-Compose orchestrate Docker infrastructure ๐Ÿณ
+Docker-Compose orchestrate Docker infrastructure ๐ณ

 A bit of overkill for a single service but for 2 and above this is just fantastic.